 — John Hays Hammond

-In 1884 Siringo married Mamie Lloyd and after having been a cowboy for more than two decades, changed careers, opening a store in Caldwell, Kansas.
-That same year, he also began writing book entitled “A Texas Cowboy; Or Fifteen Years on the Hurricane Deck of a Spanish Pony.”
-It was published a year later to wide acclaim and became one of the first true accounts of the cowboy life during the days of the Old West.
+In 1884 Siringo married Mamie Lloyd and, after having been a cowboy for more than two decades, changed careers, opening a store in Caldwell, Kansas.
+That same year, he also began writing a book entitled “A Texas Cowboy; Or Fifteen Years on the Hurricane Deck of a Spanish Pony.”
+It was published a year later to wide acclaim and became one of the first true accounts of cowboy life during the days of the Old West.

 In 1892, Siringo was assigned to a case in Idaho, where he worked undercover to get information against corrupt labor union officials.
 Though he despised the labor union officials, he stood against a lynch mob to protect union attorney Clarence Darrow from being hanged.

 In the late 1890s, posing as “Charles L. Carter,” an alleged gunman on the run for murder, he infiltrated Butch Cassidy’s, Wild Bunch.
 He severely hampered their operations for over a year but made few arrests.

 After the Wild Bunch committed the 1899 Wilcox Train Robbery in Wyoming, he was assigned to capture them.
 He continued to work closely with Tom Horn on the assignment, though Horn was actually working for a cattle company at the time.
 Several members of the Wild Bunch were captured due to his efforts, including Kid Curry, who would escape only to be killed by a shootout with Colorado lawmen.
 During this time, Siringo met lawman Joe Lefors, who would later arrest Tom Horn for murder.
 Later, he would say of Lefors that the man was incompetent and greatly despised him.
 In the meantime, Butch Cassidy and the Sundance Kid fled to Bolivia, where they were later allegedly killed by Bolivian soldiers during a robbery attempt.